AltschulerWu-Lab/CLIPn/README.md

 ## Data Availability

-The processed experimental data used in the study are available at [Data](Data).
-Experimental information is provided in the [Data](Data/README.md) directory.
+The processed experimental data used in the study are available at [Zenodo](10.5281/zenodo.13773117).

 ## License